RandomDud123456/Analyzing-Hateful-Memes/README.md

 ## 12) test_impainting.py: This code impaints an image.

+## 13) Paper_Report.pdf: This file is the report of the paper reading task.

+## 12) Analyzing_hateful_memes__Report.pdf: This file explains the way I approached and implemented the tasks.

 # Assumptions:

 ## 1) I am not submitting the images/memes directory which I used for training/testing.